 Lurchers as Pets

 A lurcher is the result of a greyhound crossed with a working dog like a collie or a terrier.
 Although we also class small whippet type dogs, salukis and greyhounds crossed with a whippet for example, as lurchers.
 The vast majority of lurchers arrive at KGR via the dog pound, where they have been adandoned or handed in by their previous owner once they are deemed not good enough to work (catching rabbits for example).
 The dogs usually adapt very easily to being domesticated pets and very quickly learn to enjoy the good things in life!
+You will need a completely secure garden if you are looking to adopt a lurcher - they can and will jump over anything less than 6 foot.

 On and Off The Lead